 “At the time, I did not imagine ever reaching the level I am at today,” Briggs said.
 “My initial purpose of attending COD was to test the waters and see if I had what it takes to obtain a higher-level education.
 I had home schooled myself for the last two years of high school while I was training for ballet, so I didn’t anticipate going to college.”

 Briggs said the dedication of the professors at College of DuPage, and particularly the mentoring of Chemistry Professor Richard Jarman, Ph.D., provided the inspiration and support to propel her further into her studies.

 “I didn’t really know much about chemistry, but I was fortunate to have taken general chemistry with Dr. Jarman,” Briggs said.
 “He is primarily responsible for inspiring me to pursue advanced education in the sciences and for providing all of the resources to excel at such an early level.”

-“The NSF GRFP is a very prestigious award that will have a profound significance in my academic path and future career,” Briggs said.
+“The NSF GRFP is a very prestigious award that is having a profound significance in my academic path and future career,” Briggs said.
 “No words can explain how I feel about receiving an award of this level given my background.”

-She recently returned from a research trip to the southern hemisphere where she has been testing total alkalinity of oceans.
+One of the highlights of her career so far was a research trip to the southern hemisphere testing total alkalinity of oceans.
 Briggs said that the prime reason for choosing this particular project was because of its broad reach across a variety of disciplines.